DAVINTLAB/lung-cancer-survival-prediction/README.md

 - Decision Tree
 - Support Vector Classifier

-The models were implemented in two ways **lung_cancer_survival_prediction.ipynb**, without applying parameter customization and **lung_cancer_survival_prediction_with_tunning.ipynb** applying tools to identify the best configuration to run the algorithms for the dataset.
-The notebooks have alternative codes to perform class balancing, offering different oversampling and undersampling techniques and combinations.
+The models were implemented in two ways: **lung_cancer_survival_prediction.ipynb**, without applying parameter customization, and **lung_cancer_survival_prediction_with_tunning.ipynb**, applying tools to identify the best configuration for running the algorithms on the dataset.
+The notebooks include alternative codes for performing class balancing, offering various oversampling and undersampling techniques, and their combinations.
 Choose one of them to perform the test.
 ## Requirements

 - [Pandas](https://pandas.pydata.org/)